-Other gains, net represents gains attributable to foreign exchange transactions, losses on disposal of property, plant and equipment and other items.
-Other gains, net for the year ended December 31, 2019 were US\$1.5 million, a decrease of US\$13.3 million compared to a gain of US\$14.8 million for the year ended December 31, 2018.
-The decrease was principally attributable to losses on the disposal of property, plant and equipment related to the restructuring of the Group's US DL business and a reduction of realised gains on foreign currency transactions in 2019 compared with the prior year.
+Other (losses) gains, net represents gains attributable to foreign exchange transactions, losses on disposal of property, plant and equipment and other items.
+Other (losses) gains, net for the year ended December 31, 2020 were a loss of (US\$9.5 million), a decrease of US\$11.0 million compared to a gain of US\$1.5 million for the year ended December 31, 2019.
+The decrease was principally attributable to a loss on foreign exchange transactions of US\$6.3 million for the year ended December 31, 2020 compared to a gain of US\$1.2 million in 2019.
+Also contributing to the decrease were losses on the disposal of property, plant and equipment which amounted to US\$9.6 million for the year ended December 31, 2020 compared to US\$6.8 million for the year ended December 31, 2019, primarily related to the on-going right-sizing of the Group's US DL business.